 In 1956 Mack emigrated to Canada, moving to the city of Vancouver in British Colombia.
 He still continued to practice and compete in Judo.
 Between 1956 to 1958 he won the North Western Judo Championship on three occasions.

 To improve his Judo Mack decided to move to Japan in June of 1958.
-He traveled there on a ship named the Hikawa Maru.
+He travelled there on a ship named the Hikawa Maru.
 This was the ship on which Judo founder, Jigaro Kano had died, on 4th May 1938.
-Initially Mack intended to stay in Japan for a period of two years to attain his 4th Dan.
+Initially, Mack intended to stay in Japan for a period of two years to attain his 4th Dan.

 In 1965 Mack returned to Britain with his wife and baby son, John.
-Initially they settled in Newcastle, to allow Mack to recuperate from a serious knee injury.
-He sustained the injury on his last day in Japan during a farewell practice session held at the Kodakan.
+Initially, they settled in Newcastle, to allow Mack to recuperate from a serious knee injury.
+He sustained the injury on his last day in Japan during a farewell practice session held at the Kodokan.

 Mack opened one of the first Karate clubs in London.
 The London Karate Club was based in Holborn.
 The club was not affiliated to Vernon Bell’s British Karate Federation (BKF).
 With the blessing of Nakayama and the JKA, Mack established the International Shotokan Karate Association.
 By this time his family had increased to include another son and also a daughter.